-And if you’re not satisfied with the work you do, with your boss or working environment, it tends to get in the way of productivity and overall enthusiasm to contribute to the growth of the company or business.
+And suppose you’re not satisfied with the work you do with your boss or the working environment.
+In that case, it tends to get in the way of productivity and overall enthusiasm to contribute to the growth of the company or business.

 And while employees have a lot to cope with in this matter, managers and company leaders don’t dedicate enough time to contribute and improve the feeling that their employees have when coming to work.